fongc123/notes/Kubernetes/Scheduler.md

 Values in the `tolerations` field are specified with **double quotation marks**.

 > [!INFO]
 > Taints and tolerations will not directly assign a particular pod to a particular node.
 Instead, it will only specify which pods **cannot** be assigned to a node.
-This is controlled by **Node Affinity**.
+This is controlled by **node affinity**.

 A taint is set up on the master node to not accept **any nodes**.
 The `describe` command can be used to view the details of a node (*and its taints*).